 % Protein = % Nitrogen x 6.25

-2.8 Statistical Analysis
+2.8: Statistical Analysis

 The Statistical Package for Social Sciences (SPSS) software for Windows version 25 (SPSS Inc., Chicago, Illinois, USA) was used to analyze experimental data obtained.
 Mean ± SD was used to express all of the data.
 ANOVA and POS-HOC Tests (Tukey) were used to statistically analyze the results to see if there was a significant difference between the test and control groups' means.
 The significance thresholds were set at p<0.05.

-3.0 RESULTS
+3.0: RESULTS

-3.1 Result of Phytochemical analysis of C. cajan and C. odorata
+3.1: Result of Phytochemical analysis of C. cajan and C. odorata

 The result of quantitative phytochemical analysis revealed that the leaves of Cajanus cajan contain phytochemicals such as Flavonoids, Alkaloids, Anthocyanins, saponin, Tannins with minute quantities of phytate, steroids, cyanogenic glycosides, phenols, oxalate and hemaglutinin whereas that of C. odorata revealed saponins and alkaloids in substantial quantities, then flavonoid, anthocyanin, steroid and tannins in moderate quantities with little content of phytates, phenol, hemaglutin, oxalate and cyanogenic glycosides (figure 1).